MicrosoftDocs/webview2-winrt-reference/interop/icorewebview2interop.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
 [AddHostObjectToScript](#addhostobjecttoscript) | Add the provided host object to script running in the WebView with the specified name.

+This interface is implemented by the Microsoft.Web.WebView2.Core.CoreWebView2 runtime class.

 ## Members